mgasu/Portfolio/Kindle_AB_Testing/Readme.md

 ## Outcomes:
 *In Progress*
-- There is a significant difference in the cost effectiveness of each ad
+- There is a significant difference in the cost effectiveness of each ad, based on two-proportion z-test